-The following company participates in our Accreditation Program: Embrace Pet Insurance
+The following company participates in our Authorized Partner Program: Embrace Pet Insurance

 Being a dog owner is incredibly fun and rewarding.
 They run with us, cuddle with us and don't mind much when we say something stupid.
 Not surprisingly, dog adoptions and sales surged earlier this year as many people started to deal with isolation while sheltering in place.

 According to the American Kennel Club, the most popular breeds this year are Labrador and golden retrievers, German shepherds, bulldogs, poodles, beagles, Rottweilers, pointers and corgis.